murdens/google_searchresults/README.md

 Covered:

-CSS Grid - Planned layout, included empty spaces Flexbox - tried to avoid use of inline block and floats.
+CSS Grid
-Embeded fLexbox within a flexbox for related search items.
+Flexbox, tried to avoid use of inline block and floats.
+Also embeded fLexbox within a flexbox for related search items.
-Ue of img and href to link related search results.
+Use of img and href to link related search results.

 Review:
 I think I would plan out grid ahead of build next time, although it is simple to add more sections as required.